Deep Value Gold Resources in Canada’s Yukon

 Tony Lesiak is Managing Director and Global Head of Mining Research for Canaccord Genuity Corp.
 (Canada).
 He is responsible for coverage of the Canadian large capitalization precious metal equities and has been researching the metals and mining sector for 20 years.
 Prior to rejoining Canaccord Genuity in September 2013, he was Managing Director and Senior Mining Analyst at Macquarie Capital Markets.
 Lesiak was a Principal and Senior Mining Analyst at Genuity Capital Markets from 2007 to 2010 and previously held senior positions in mining equity research at UBS (Toronto) and HSBC (New York and Toronto).
 He earned a B.Sc in Geology and an MBA (Rotman) from the University of Toronto and holds an International MBA specializing in Economics from Johannes Kepler University in Austria.

 The Exploration Management Council was formed in June 2018.
-The Council assists management and field staff at Golden Predator in reviewing, interpreting, advising and planning on exploration and technical matters relating to the Company’s mineral exploration projects.
-The Council will also identify new opportunities in Yukon, Alaska and British Columbia.
+The council assists management and field staff at Golden Predator in reviewing, interpreting, advising and planning on exploration and technical matters relating to the company’s mineral exploration projects.
+The council is also tasked with identifying new opportunities in Yukon, Alaska and British Columbia.

 Craig J.R.
 Hart, Ph.D., FSEG, FGAC